|Pete Lembo Bio|

 • The nine wins tied for the third most in a single season in school history, while the six MAC wins marks the second highest total since 1996.

-• Coached Cardinals to back-to-back wins over teams from the Bowl Championship Subdivision Automatic Qualifying Conferences -- Indiana (Big Ten), 41-39, and South Florida (Big East), 31-27 in 2012.
+• Coached Cardinals to back-to-back wins over teams from the Bowl Championship Subdivision automatic qualifying conferences -- Indiana (Big Ten), 41-39, and South Florida (Big East), 31-27 in 2012.

 • Coached Briggs Orsbon, who was named to the 2011 Capital One Academic All-America Team.
-Also has coached 18 Ball State student-athletes who have received Academic All-MAC honors in the last two seasons, including eight first-team selections.
+Also has coached 18 Ball State student-athletes who have received Academic All-MAC honors in the last three seasons, including eight first-team selections.

 • Led Ball State to back-to-back wins over Indiana -- 2011 (27-20 at Lucas Oil Stadium in Indianapolis, Ind.) and 2012 (41-39 at Bloomington, Ind.)